-SECU Partnership East provides opportunities for students to complete bachelor's degrees in Elementary Education, Special Education, and Middle Grades Education at Nash Community College.
+Partnership Teach provides opportunities for students to complete bachelor's degrees in Elementary Education, Special Education, and Middle Grades Education at Nash Community College.
 Students take specific courses from the college transfer program before transferring to East Carolina University as juniors.
 Junior and senior level coursework from ECU is offered through online enrollment with personal advising.
-Visit Kathy Bradley in room 7226 in the Science & Technology Center or contact her at 451-8212 or kbradley@nashcc.edu for a checklist of required courses, information about prerequisites, and application deadlines.
+Contact the advising center for more information.